 Day 4: Connect with the Past.
 Admire the Architecture and Mystery of Machu Picchu.

-You’ll arrive at Machu Picchu early to enjoy its mystical atmosphere and explore its impressive structures on a guided tour.
-Then, if you have tickets, you can climb Huayna Picchu or Machu Picchu Mountain.
-Finally, you’ll take the train to Ollantaytambo and a private transport back to Cusco.
+You will arrive at Machu Picchu early to enjoy its mystical atmosphere and explore its impressive structures on a guided tour.
+Then, if you have tickets, you can climb the mountains of Huayna Picchu, Huchuy Picchu, or Machu Picchu Mountain.
+Finally, you will travel by train to Ollantaytambo and by private transport to Cusco.

 Inca Quarry and Lares are part of National Geographic’s exclusive list: The 6 Best Alternative Routes to Machu Picchu